AmirAsefiDev/PersianTextAnalyzer/README.md

 Sapling provides higher detection accuracy and works better for long or conversational text, but requires an internet connection and an API key, and may occasionally miss certain cases.

-In the end I think Sapling is the best tools or is more comfortable for finding incorrect word in the text.
+In the end I think Sapling is the best tool or is more comfortable for finding incorrect word in the text.